 In cases where one chooses to pay the premium at regular intervals, the entire premium amount is split into the number of terms for which it is expected to be paid.
 One should check all the premium payment options before deciding to purchase the policy.

 Certain life insurance plans mention the term ‘bonus’ in their brochures.
 A bonus is nothing but an additional amount which the insurer pays over and above the sum assured.
 This is similar to bonuses in other products.

 The bonus is the profit made by the insurer, with this profit shared among policyholders.
 The bonus amount is determined by the insurance company and might vary from year to year.
 Insurance companies are not obligated to offer a bonus, with this decision depending on the Board of Directors.

-A. Not all life insurance policies are eligible for a bonus.
+Not all life insurance plans are eligible for a bonus.
 One can check whether their policy qualifies to partake in the profit by going through the product brochure.
 Policies which fall under the ‘with-profit/participating’ category are entitled to receive a bonus if the company makes a profit.
 On the other hand, policies which fall under ‘non-participatory/without-profit’ are not eligible for bonuses.

-A. There are three major categories of bonuses offered by insurance companies, with these being Terminal Bonuses, Interim Bonuses, and Reversionary Bonuses.
+There are three major categories of bonuses offered by insurance companies, with these being Terminal Bonuses, Interim Bonuses, and Reversionary Bonuses.
 Reversionary bonuses are further classified into simple reversionary bonuses and compound reversionary bonuses.

-A. A terminal bonus is provided only when the policy terminates, i.e., either on maturity of the policy or on the death of the insured.
+A terminal bonus is provided only when the policy terminates, i.e., either on maturity of the policy or on the death of the insured.
 This is a one-time bonus.